The Beginner’s Guide to Wedding Videography

 • Etc.

-These moments will need to be edited together in an interesting way, so don’t be afraid to get crafty with your shots.
-It’s a good idea to stick to the basics until you’re comfortable, but that comes with practice.
+These moments must be edited together interestingly, so don’t be afraid to get crafty with your shots.
+Stick to the basics until you’re comfortable, but that comes with practice.

 Photography and film making gear

 One big rule of thumb is that the equipment won’t shoot the video for you.
-I don’t recommend spending a ton of money in the beginning until you start to become profitable.
+I don’t recommend spending much money initially until you become profitable.

 Here’s a list of some of the items you will need:

 Have a couple of extra batteries nearby for a quick change.
-You can also get crafty by finding multiple ways to shoot with your tripod; turning it into a monopod, handheld rig, etc.
+You can also get crafty by finding multiple ways to shoot with your tripod, such as turning it into a monopod, handheld rig, etc.

 Bride posing for wedding videographer

-A suit and tie or dress may not be practical, but you also want to respect your client’s wishes.
+A suit, tie, or dress may not be practical, but you should respect your client’s wishes.

 1. You’ll likely do all of the planning with the bride.
 Be sure to get all of the details in writing before the wedding.
 This will save you a lot of headaches down the road.